 Everyday in prayer, once a year in our Torah Portion and every Yom Teruah (Rosh HaShannah) we read of the Akeidah.
-Avraham’s willingness to sacrifice Isaac upon G-d’s command and we know Isaac was spared becoming a burnt offering because of the Ram that was caught by it’s horns in the bushes and Avraham ended up offering the Ram instead of his son.
-All of this because Isaac is the Promised One and the Covenant made by G-d with Avraham was destined to be carried on through Isaac and his descendants.
+Abraham's willingness to sacrifice Isaac upon God’s command and we know Isaac was spared becoming a burnt offering because of the Ram that was caught by it’s horns in the bushes and Abraham ended up offering the Ram instead of his son.
+All of this because Isaac is the Promised One and the Covenant made by God with Abraham was destined to be carried on through Isaac and his descendants.
 However, we know of is first born through Hagar named Ishmael.
-If one reads the Torah carefully you will see Ishmael too was loved by G-d, regardless of what is descendants may have become today and all the promises given to Isaac, save the Covenant, was given to Ishmael:
+If one reads the Torah carefully you will see Ishmael too was loved by God, regardless of what is descendants may have become today and all the promises given to Isaac, save the Covenant, was given to Ishmael:

 Gen. 17:17-21 Then Abraham fell upon his face, and laughed, and said in his heart, Shall a child be born unto him that is an hundred years old? and shall Sarah, that is ninety years old, bear?
 And Abraham said unto God, O that Ishmael might live before thee!
 And God said, Sarah thy wife shall bear thee a son indeed; and thou shalt call his name Isaac: and I will establish my covenant with him for an everlasting covenant, and with his seed after him.
 And as for Ishmael, I have heard thee: Behold, I have blessed him, and will make him fruitful, and will multiply him exceedingly; twelve princes shall he beget, and I will make him a great nation.
 But my covenant will I establish with Isaac, which Sarah shall bear unto thee at this set time in the next year.

 We see that:

 · Instead of Avraham it was Hagar, though Avraham too was grieved.

 · Instead of a burnt offering it was death by thirst.